akash-network/docs/guides/provider.md

 5. Add Akash's Custom Resource Definitions to Kubernetes
 6. Add the NGINX Ingress controller

-At ths point you would be left with a Kubernetes cluster that is ready to be a provider but not yet on the network.
+At this point you would be left with a Kubernetes cluster that is ready to be a provider but not yet on the network.

 The recommended method for setting up a Kubernetes cluster is to use the [Kubespray](https://github.com/kubernetes-sigs/kubespray) project.
 This project is a collection of ansible resources for setting up a Kubernetes cluster.